indiqusdocs/stpi/docs/Networking/FirewallandSecurity/FirewallInstances/ViewingGraphsandUtilization.md

 ## Utilisation (Historical)

-To view historical usage across supported parameters, navigate to the Networking, select a and access the **Utilisation** tab.
+To view historical usage across supported parameters, navigate to the **Networking** > **Utilisation**.

-The Utillisation table shows a historical date-wise details of daily maximum, minimum, and average readings for all parameters.
+The Utilisation table shows a historical date-wise details of daily maximum, minimum, and average readings for all parameters.
 The utilisation report is downloadable as a .csv file.